 N6: Zoetermeer (Hoflaan) - Centrum/Buitenhof

-The following intercity Lightrail serve the The Hague Centraal Station:
+The following intercity Lightrail trains serve the The Hague Centraal Station:

 3-Zoetermeer Centrum West